 It’s important to note the difference between cocoa and chocolate.
 Cocoa is a rich source of these flavanols, but chocolate is not.
 In fact, cocoa flavanols are often destroyed during chocolate processing.
 So while chocolate can contain cocoa flavanols, it’s not a reliable source of these compounds.

-It won’t come as a surprise to know that at Mars we love chocolate, but as much as we love it, chocolate should be considered a treat, not a health food.
+It won’t come as a surprise to know that at Mars we love chocolate, but as much as we love it, chocolate should be considered a treat, and should not be recommended as a food that supports health.
 At Mars, we are very clear that our cocoa flavanols research is not about chocolate.
 Because of this, we stopped researching the health benefits of chocolate over 10 years ago.

 We’re still interested in the flavanols in cocoa.
 What we know today is that flavanols have notable cardiovascular health benefits, but we want to definitively answer what role cocoa flavanols play in maintaining our health.

-That’s why we partnered with others to undertake the largest clinical dietary intervention trial of its kind to investigate at scale cocoa flavanols and their potential health benefits.
-The Cocoa Supplement and Multivitamin Outcomes Study is underway, with over 22,000 men and women from across the United States participating during a five-year period.
+That’s why we partnered with others to undertake the largest clinical dietary intervention trial of its kind to investigate at scale cocoa flavanols and their health effects.
+The Cocoa Supplement and Multivitamin Outcomes Study is underway, with over 21,000 healthy older adults from across the United States participating during a five-year period.
 COSMOS is a public-private partnership between the Brigham and Women's Hospital of Harvard Medical School, the Seattle-based Fred Hutchinson Cancer Research Center, the National Institutes of Health, Pfizer, Inc. and Mars, Inc.

 COSMOS is investigating whether taking a daily cocoa flavanol supplement of reduces the risk of developing a range of health issues, including strokes, heart disease and cancer.
 Results are expected in mid-2021 and should reveal definitive answers about the cardiovascular benefits of flavanols.